sarahcrozier/Reproductive_Health_Access/README.md

 ![Join Images](Resources/images/SQL_JOIN_final_table.PNG)

+### Data Analysis
-* Data Analysis: The prelimary data was analyzed as a team.
+ The prelimary data was analyzed as a team.
 As there are only 51 states it is resonable to do the prelimanary work manually using Excel.
 Further analysis was done in Jupyter Notebook by using a clustering algorithm, and then a regression model.

 # <a name='Usage'></a>Machine Learning
 ### Model choice